radiantlogic-v8/documentation-new/documentation/release-notes/v7414-release-notes.md

 For specific hardware requirements of each, please see: [https://developer.radiantlogic.com/idm/v7.4/system-requirements/v74-system-requirements/](https://developer.radiantlogic.com/idm/v7.4/system-requirements/v74-system-requirements/)

+## Security Vulnerability Fixes

+-	[VSTS47427]: Updated ZooKeeper Netty libraries to address CVE-2025-24970.

 ## Critical Bug Fixes

 -	[VSTS47392]: Fixed an issue where a client could issue an LDAP search request that enumerates entry DNs without being properly authorized.
 For details, please see the [Support Knowledge Base](https://support.radiantlogic.com/hc/en-us/articles/35748628235540-Bug-that-allows-LDAP-clients-to-search-and-enumerate-entry-DNs-bypassing-ACLs)

+## Bug Fixes

+-	[VSTS47363]: Fixed an issue where Password Policy Request Control (1.3.6.1.4.1.42.2.27.8.5.1) was rejected when its criticality is set as true in the request.

 ## Known Issues/Important Notes